 For terminal check-in and embarkation, each passenger must present one piece of government-issued photo identification or two pieces of government-issued identification without photo.
 Valid government-issued identification must include the passenger's name and date of birth.
+Digital forms of identification are not accepted.
 Passengers should carry their ID and boarding pass at all times after check-in.
 For safety and security, passengers are not permitted on the vehicle decks while the vessel is underway.

 Safe Service of Alcohol on Board

 The safety, security and comfort of passengers and crew are the highest priorities for Marine Atlantic.
 For this reason, we promote the safe and responsible service of alcohol on board our ferries.
 This is done in compliance with the laws of the provinces of Newfoundland and Labrador and Nova Scotia.

 Marine Atlantic’s Policy on the Safe Service of Alcohol: